 I’m Self-Employed: Can I Get Social Security Disability Benefits?

 Small business owners and their entrepreneurial spirit power many small communities throughout the country.
 Without these companies, many of us wouldn’t have jobs, health insurance, and roofs over our heads.
 When one of those small business owners suffers a terrible injury, or develops a debilitating illness, they may be left in the same boat many unemployed workers are – dangerously close to losing everything.
-Our lawyers can provide the lifeline in the form of Social Security Disability (SSD) benefits, which many business owners qualify for, but they don’t realize it.
+Our Philadelphia social security disability lawyers or our New jersey social security disability lawyers can provide the lifeline in the form of Social Security Disability (SSD) benefits, which many business owners qualify for, but they don’t realize it.

 Providing Significant Services